oroinc/documentation/user/back-office/dashboards/widgets/recent-emails.rst

 .. start_emails_widget

-The Recent Emails widget allows you to see most recent additions to your inbox and outbox.
+The Recent Emails widget allows you to see the most recent additions to your inbox and outbox.

 .. image:: /user/img/dashboards/recent_emails.png
    :alt: A sample of the Recent Emails widget